 Our Department offers clinical and training programs in inpatient and outpatient psychiatry, telemental health, child psychiatry, geriatric psychiatry, addiction psychiatry, and interventional psychiatry.
-In our state-of-the-art facilities, we take an integrative approach with patients from early life to old age, we address a spectrum of mental health concerns at our many clinics which include: Early Psychosis Intervention Center, Perinatal Psychiatry Clinic, Behavioral Sleep Medicine, Behavioral Health Pain Clinic, Integrative Psychiatry Clinic, and through our various regional collaborations such as with the Southern Arizona Veterans Administration Health Care System, Banner Alzheimer’s Institute, and the Pascua Yaqui Tribe.
+In our state-of-the-art facilities, we take an integrative approach with patients from early life to old age and we address a spectrum of mental health concerns with our services, which include: the Whole Health Clinic, the Early Psychosis Intervention Center, Perinatal Psychiatry, Behavioral Sleep Medicine, and the Center for Interventional Psychiatry and Neurotherapeutics , and through our various regional collaborations such as with the Southern Arizona Veterans Administration Health Care System, Banner Alzheimer’s Institute, and the Pascua Yaqui Tribe.

 Our Department shines within the innovative and productive UArizona College of Medicine and the larger University of Arizona communities.
 We are fortunate to be a part of the UArizona Health Sciences (UAHS), which includes the Colleges of Medicine (Tucson and Phoenix), Nursing, Pharmacy, and the Mel and Enid Zuckerman College of Public Health - along with a host of centers and institutes that support research excellence.
 As the UAHS website states, the UAHS community is “the statewide leader in biomedical research and health professions training and provides cutting-edge health education, research, and community outreach services.”

 We are proud of the free mental health outreach services our faculty are involved in as advisors, including the medical college’s no-cost Mental Illness & Neuropsychiatric Disorders (MIND) Clinic, which is part of the Commitment to Underserved People (CUP) clinics program.
 The MIND Clinic offers early psychiatric clinical experiences to medical students who are supervised by faculty in the delivery of high quality psychiatric care to people regardless of ability to pay or citizenship.

 Additionally, our trainees rotate at the Crisis Response Center and provide consultation/liaison services for children at Banner - University Medical Center Tucson under the supervision of department faculty.